top of page

 Most interesting, though, is Halliggye Fogou, an underground tunnel complex that dates back to the fourth or fifth century BC.
 Fogous (which takes their name from the Cornish 'ogo' word for cave) are peculiar to this part of Cornwall.
 Their purpose is still unclear to archaeologists.
 It has been suggested that they were used for storage or as a place of refuge.
 It's also possible they were used for ceremonial and ritual purposes.

 Halliggye Fogou, which is located beneath an Iron Age Hill fort, is the largest and best preserved in Cornwall.
-It's a short walk from New Yard but make sure you take a torch.
+It's a short walk from Flora but make sure you take a torch.

 Click here for more information from English Heritage